-101. The distinction between this case and Charlton seems to be that in Charlton, because the hypothetical officer was fixed with knowledge of the contents of the AAG1 he was taken to know the full structure of the scheme and the legislation on which it relied: he was also taken to understand the law at the time the enquiry window closed, by which time the courts had held that the scheme did not work.
+- 101. The distinction between this case and Charlton seems to be that in Charlton, because the hypothetical officer was fixed with knowledge of the contents of the AAG1 he was taken to know the full structure of the scheme and the legislation on which it relied: he was also taken to understand the law at the time the enquiry window closed, by which time the courts had held that the scheme did not work.
 In Sanderson, the hypothetical officer was only fixed with partial knowledge of the structure of the scheme and had not been informed of the legislation on which it relied.
+HMRC were unable to make a discovery assessment in Charlton but were able - relied.
 HMRC were unable to make a discovery assessment in Charlton but were able to do so in Sanderson.